 Power TAC models the high complexity of contemporary and future energy markets, allowing for large scale experimentation.
 Main entities are the customers, representing consumers, producers and "pro-sumers" and brokers, who act as intermediary profit maximization parties.
 Customer models represent households, small and large businesses, multi-residential buildings, wind parks, solar panel owners, electric vehicle owners, etc. Brokers aim at making profit through offering electricity tariffs to customers and trading energy in the wholesale market, while carefully balancing supply and demand.

-The current released version of the Power TAC simulation server and sample broker is 0.6.3; see the participant's wiki for instructions on downloading the software and getting started.
-This is essentially the version that ran the December 2012 competition, with a few minor refinements.
+The current released version of the Power TAC simulation server and sample broker is 1.0.1; see the participant's wiki for instructions on downloading the software and getting started.
+This is the version that ran the July 2013 competition.
 Current efforts are focused on adding models and improving the visual interface.

 Our Power TAC public wiki is a primary resource for broker developers, and home to the discussions on game design and specification, along with a growing bibliography of background materials on the economics of electric power systems.
 Information about the the broker development can be found on the Agent page and the server on the Server page.